TG Universes & Series:

 “Why were you even talking to her?”
 Maddy demanded.

 “Why not?
-She lost her dad last year, just before Christmas an’ she just moved back ‘ere from Holland with her mum.
-I know wot it’s like to have no friends an’ considering how you lot are acting toward her … I thought she needed one ‘bout now…” ‘Drew’ countered with a ferocity that took Maddy aback. “…So I invited her to my party!”
+Her an’ her mum just moved back ‘ere from Holland after losing her dad.
+I can personally attest to wot it’s like to have no friends an’ considering how you lot are acting toward her … I thought she needed one ‘bout now…” Drew countered with a ferocity that took Maddy aback. “…So I invited her to my party!”

 “You coulda asked me first!
 It’s my house…” Maddy sternly replied.